IBM/blockchainbean2/README.md

 ## Step 4.
 Create IBM Cloud services

 * Create the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/catalog/infrastructure/containers-kubernetes).
 You can find the service in the `Catalog`.
 For this code pattern, we can use the `Free` cluster, and give it a name.
-Note, that the IBM Cloud allows one instance of a free cluster and expires after 30 days.
+Note, that the IBM Cloud allows one instance of a free cluster and expires after 30 days. <b>The cluster takes around 10-15 minutes to provision, so please be patient!</b>

 <br>
 <p align="center">